kingwingfly/rust_tutorial/docs/atomic.md

 Actually, every atomic op has its Ordering,

-- `Release`, ops in the same thread before me stay before me.
+- `Release`, ops in the same thread before me stay before me in others' eyes.
-- `Acquire`, ops in the same thread after me stay after me.
+- `Acquire`, ops in the same thread after me stay after me in others' eyes.

 More concrete, “ops before me stay before me”: